Cyclotella: Fossil records

 A sample of C. distinguenda was found at the Agios Floros fen, in Southwest Peloponnese, Greece.
 The fossilized sample was dated to 5700 to 5300 years ago.
-Support for the recognition of a new diatom species, C. paradistinguenda, was proposed after looking through the sample of C. distinguenda (20).
+Support for the recognition of a new diatom species, C. paradistinguenda, was proposed after looking through the sample of C. distinguenda.
 C. paradistinguenda was dated back to 4600 years ago.
-Distinctions between the two species can also be described in the differences in stratigraphic distributions between the two, as C. paradistinguenda was found in an upper organic sequence of the sample compared to C. distinguenda (20).
+Distinctions between the two species can also be described in the differences in stratigraphic distributions between the two, as C. paradistinguenda was found in an upper organic sequence of the sample compared to C. distinguenda.

 Another sample of Cyclotella was found at Lake Petén-Itzá, lowland Guatemala.
-The newfound diatom species were found fossilized morphologically distinct from other Cyclotella species (21).
-One of the species was named C. petenensis.
-The other species was named C. cassandrae, characterized by its elliptically shaped valve paired with its coarse striae.
-Most notably it has a scattered ring of central fultoportulae (21).
+The newfound diatom species were found fossilized morphologically distinct from other Cyclotella species C. petenensis and C. cassandrae.
+The age of the samples these species came from were dated to 17,000 to 60,000 years ago.